 Student as Producer builds on the notion that students are collaborators and creators of knowledge.
 To me, Student as Producer shares much in common pedagogically with activities such as having students write or edit a Wikipedia article.
 So while there are elements of Student as Producer that could fit with a pedagogy of the internet, it is not, in and of itself, a pedagogy of the internet.

-So, all this is to say, for me, the pedagogical piece that I am most interested in is what the open internet enables, and exploring what it means to participate in a meaningful way on the open, public internet.
+So, all this is to say, for me, the pedagogical piece of open pedagogy that I am most interested in is what the open internet enables, and exploring what it means to participate in a meaningful way on the open, public internet.
 What are the challenges?
 What are the benefits?
 Why do I feel it is important that educators and students participate in these open spaces?

 Perhaps I am driven by a desire that the internet could and should be more than a delivery vehicle for vapid/incendiary/hateful commentary, and that educators have a place – no, a responsibility – to help learners navigate these new public spheres in order to become active and engaged citizens.